Invacare’s Response to the Administration’s FY 07 Budget Proposal to Sharply Reduce the Home Oxygen Therapy Benefit

 Unlike many other Medicare proposals in the Administration’s budget proposals, the Medicare Payment Advisory Commission did not recommend any cuts or changes to the way Medicare pays for home oxygen therapy.

-Invacare Corporation (NYSE:IVC), headquartered in Elyria, Ohio, is the global leader in the manufacture and distribution of innovative home and long-term care medical products that promote recovery and active lifestyles.
+Invacare (NYSE:IVC), headquartered in Elyria, Ohio, is the global leader in the manufacture and distribution of innovative home and long-term care medical products that promote recovery and active lifestyles.
 The company has 6,100 associates and markets its products in 80 countries around the world.
 For more information about the company and its products, visit Invacare’s website at www.invacare.com.

 Contact:

-Invacare Corporation
+Invacare

 Lara L. Mahoney, 440-329-6393